Roxanne Dunbar-Ortiz: Activism

 From 1967 to 1974, she was a full-time activist living in various parts of the United States, traveling to Europe, Mexico, and Cuba.
 She was also involved in the women's liberation movement.
 Outlaw Woman: Memoir of the War Years outlines this time of her life, chronicling the years 1960–1975.

-In 1968 she founded Cell 16, which was a feminist organization in the United States known for its program of celibacy, separation from men and self-defense training (specifically karate); it has been cited as the first organization to advance the concept of separatist feminism.
+In 1968 she founded Cell 16, which was a feminist organization in the United States known for its program of celibacy, separation from men, and self-defense training (specifically karate); it has been cited as the first organization to advance the concept of separatist feminism.

-She contributed the piece "Female liberation as the basis for social revolution" to the 1970 anthology Sisterhood is Powerful: An Anthology of Writings From The Women's Liberation Movement, edited by Robin Morgan.
+She contributed the piece "Female Liberation as the Basis for Social Revolution" to the 1970 anthology Sisterhood is Powerful: An Anthology of Writings From The Women's Liberation Movement, edited by Robin Morgan.

 In 1974, she accepted a position as assistant professor in the newly established Native American Studies program at California State University at Hayward, where she helped develop the departments of Ethnic Studies and Women's Studies.
 In the wake of the Wounded Knee Siege of 1973, she became active in the American Indian Movement (AIM) and the International Indian Treaty Council, beginning a lifelong commitment to Indigenous peoples' right to self-determination and to international human rights.

 She edited the book The Great Sioux Nation, which was published in 1977 and presented as the fundamental document at the first international conference on Indians of the Americas, held at United Nations' headquarters in Geneva, Switzerland.
 The book was issued in a new edition by University of Nebraska Press in 2013.
-It was followed by two other books: Roots of Resistance: A History of Land Tenure in New Mexico (1980) and Indians of the Americas: Human Rights and Self-Determination (1984).
-She also edited two anthologies on Native American economic development, while heading the Institute for Native American Development at the University of New Mexico.
+The Great Sioux Nation was followed by two other books: Roots of Resistance: A History of Land Tenure in New Mexico (1980) and Indians of the Americas: Human Rights and Self-Determination (1984).
+She also edited two anthologies on Native American economic development while heading the Institute for Native American Development at the University of New Mexico.